 Effective January 1, 2011, the Company adopted ASU No. 2009-13 which codified a method of revenue recognition that has been common practice.
 Under this method, contingent consideration from research and development activities that is earned upon the achievement of a substantive milestone is recognized in its entirety in the period in which the milestone is achieved.
 At the inception of each arrangement that includes milestone payments, the Company evaluates whether each milestone is substantive.
 This evaluation includes an assessment of whether (a) the consideration is commensurate with either (1) the entity's performance to achieve the milestone, or (2) the enhancement of the value of the delivered item(s) as a result of a specific outcome resulting from the entity's performance to achieve the milestone, (b) the consideration relates solely to past performance and (c) the consideration is reasonable relative to all of the deliverables and payment terms within the arrangement.
-The Company evaluates factors such as the scientific, clinical, regulatory, commercial and other risks that must be overcome to achieve the respective milestone, the level of effort and investment required and whether the milestone or adhieve any developmental, commercial or sales-based milestones pursuant to its research and collaboration agreement with Roche.
-Upon the effectiveness of the termination of the collaboration agreement with Roche on February 16, 2012, as more fully described in Note 8, the Company has no ongoing research and collaboration agreements under which milestones may be achieved.
+The Company evaluates factors such as the scientific, clinical, regulatory, commercial and other risks that must be overcome to achieve the respective milestone, the level of effort and investment required and whether the milestone consideration is reasonable relative to all deliverables and payment terms in the arrangement in making this assessment.
+From the effective date of the adoption of this standard, the Company did not achieve any developmental, commercial or sales-based milestones pursuant to its research and collaboration agreement with Roche on February 16, 2012, as more fully described in Note 8, the Company has no ongoing research and collaboration agreements under which milestones may be achieved.